IIHE-Hc-Analysis/IIHE-Hc-Analysis.github.io/index.md

 ## Communication
 - [CERN Mattermost](https://mattermost.web.cern.ch), a chat platform that we use for quick direct communication with the group members.
 Once you have a CERN account, you can set up Mattermost and ask one of the group members (e.g. Gerrit) to be added to the CMS experiment team and the relevant discussion channels.
 - [CMS-talk](https://cms-talk.web.cern.ch/), a forum of the CMS Collaboration for physics and technical discussions, meeting announcements, etc, on a wide range of topics.
-It is useful to enable the email mode, and create filters based on your email client to sort the hundreds of messages per day.
+It is useful to enable the email mode, and create filters based on subject via your email client to sort the (potentially hundreds of) messages per day.
 There is also a separate instance of this forum, [CMS-pubtalk](https://cms-pub-talk.web.cern.ch/), for discussions on specific analysis reviews and publications.

 ## Schools and introductions
 - The CMS Data Analysis School (CMSDAS) is highly recommended at the start of a PhD.
 This school is held two times a year: in Fermilab in January and in Europe in the middle of the year.
 See this [list of upcoming and past CMSDAS schools](https://twiki.cern.ch/twiki/bin/view/CMS/CMSschoolsCommittee).